cjstoddard/Clockworkpi-uConsole/More things.md

     sudo dpkg-reconfigure console-setup

 Select your preferred encoding and character set, selecting Terminus as the font, then picking 16x32(the largest size).
 Of course if you are comfortable with a smaller font you can pick something else, but I find 16x32 is easier to read.

+3. 3D print a front cover

+For a little extra protection when carrying your uConsole around 3D print a cover for it.
+The stl is in the stl folder.